Duke-Translational-Bioinformatics/duke-data-service/api_design/DDS-826-reworking_search.md

 }
 ```

-Notice here that the raw non-analyzed index `tags.label.raw` is used to ensure an exact match is perfomed, not a token based match.
+Notice here that the raw non-analyzed index `tags.label.raw` is used to ensure an exact match is performed, not a token based match.
 In this case it is not relevant because the tags are single terms, but for muti-term tags, the `raw` index produces the desired results.

 ## Implementation View